Telecommunications in Timor-Leste: Telephones

-Telstra expanded its cellular telephone signal into East Timor in 2000 and operated services until 2003, when Timor Telecom (TT), 50.1% part-owned by Portugal Telecom, began operating fixed-line and mobile telephone services.
+Telstra expanded its cellular telephone signal into Timor-Leste in 2000 and operated services until 2003, when Timor Telecom (TT), 50.1% part-owned by Portugal Telecom, began operating fixed-line and mobile telephone services.
 Until recently, the fixed-line network was mainly confined to the capital Dili, although this has been expanded nationwide, to each district capital.

 According to a press release issued by Portugal Telecom in June 2008, the total number of fixed phones (landline) was 3,000 and mobile cellular was 103,000.
 At that time, there was no broadband or ADSL service.

 In 2019, the World Bank reported that the total number of mobile cellular subscriptions is 1,425,256, or 110.2% of the population of Timor Leste, and the total number of fixed telephone subscriptions is 2,075, or 0.16% of the population.

 In 2002, Timor Telecom signed a 15-year contract to invest US$29 million to rebuild and operate the phone system.
 The contract could be extended by 10 more years, totaling 25 years of monopoly.
 2003 gross revenue totaled €10.5 million.
 In 2012 the government and TT agreed to end the contract, thus allowing the telecommunications market to be liberalised.

 All voice and data are carried out by Intelsat, using a direct satellite link with one hop to their downlink in Portugal.

 The telephone system suffered significant damage during the violence in the East Timorese independence.
 As a result, there is very little fixed-line service, and mobile-cellular service and coverage are limited primarily to urban areas.

 Timor Telecom offers mobile GSM services covering approximately 92% of the population, 100% of the districts, and 57% of the sub-districts.

 International service is available in major urban centers, but not much elsewhere.

-On January 17, 2013, the Prime Minister of Timor Leste, Mr. Xanana Gusmão, launched Telkomcel as the second telecommunication operator in Timor Leste with three main services:
+On January 17, 2013, the Prime Minister of Timor-Leste, Mr. Xanana Gusmão, launched Telkomcel as the second telecommunication operator in Timor Leste with three main services: